oneSekky/Senior_Design/Signal_Processing_Algorithm/README.md

 - Memory and computational efficiency metrics

 ## Implementation
-- Programming language: [To be determined]
+- Programming language: Python (or MATLAB)
 - Required libraries and dependencies
-- Hardware acceleration considerations

 ## Status
-🔄 In Progress - Algorithm design and testing phase
+In Progress